binbashroot/rhcsa_practice/README.md

 ### Task 14
 **Copy Files**
 >Copy all the files in the /opt/test1 dirs to a directory called /opt/copied
->>* Files in /opt/copied must be readable by everyone
+>>Files in /opt/copied must be readable by everyone
->>* Files in /opt/copied must read/write by the owner
+>>Files in /opt/copied must read/write by the owner
->>* Files in /opt/copied must be read/write by the group
+>>Files in /opt/copied must be read/write by the group
->>* The directory must be owned by student
+>>The directory must be owned by student
->>* The directory must be owned by goodguys group
+>>The directory must be owned by goodguys group

 ### Task 15
 **Move files**
 >Move all the files in /opt/test2 to /opt/moved
 >Permissions of all files should be owned by student
 >All files must be in the student group
 >Files should be read and writeable for user and read-only for group and world
 >All users on the system should be able to list all files in the /opt/moved directory

 ### Task 16
 **Compressed Files**
 >Create a compressed called test3.targz
 >The file must contain of all the files from /opt/test3
 >The compressed file must reside in /tmp
 >The file must use gzip compression
 >The task must be completed in a single command
 >Put the command you used in a script called /opt/scripts/task16.sh

 ### Task 16
 **Find Files**
 >Find all files owned by albert and copy them to a folder called /tmp/task17_files

 ### Task 17
-*
+**Chrony**
+>Configure servera.example.com to be a ntp client from serverb.example.com
+>Validate time has been properly synced and write results to /tmp/time_validation.out

 ### Task 18
+**Logical volumes**
+>On serverb.example.com
+>>Using /dev/sdb do the following:
+>>>Create a 1G partition
+>>>Create a 500M logical volume 500M that belongs to the rhcsavg volume group
+>>>

+**Swap**
+>On serverb.example.com
+>>Create a 2G swap partition
+>>Swap partition must persist across reboots
+>>

 ## Task 18
-*

 ## Task 19
 **Mount static nfs share**
 > Mount the exported share from serverb.example.com to servera.example.com